1Kill2Steal/rocket-htmx-site/README.md

 # Rust Rocket + HTMX site
 It's a work in progress without much functionality.
 Made this project to test out how to work with Rust for websites using Rocket.
-I could try using Trunk to make it a web application for the future (not guaranteed).

 ## Prerequisites
 1. [Rust language w/ cargo](https://rustup.rs/) (rustup)